dnafinder/Cohen/README.md

           giuseppe.cardillo-edta@poste.it

 To cite this file, this would be an appropriate format:
-Cardillo G. (2007) Cohen's kappa: compute the Cohen's kappa ratio on a 2x2 matrix.
+Cardillo G. (2007) Cohen's kappa: compute the Cohen's kappa ratio on a square matrix.
 http://www.mathworks.com/matlabcentral/fileexchange/15365